 As John Brown University's student body continued to grow over the years, so did the need for cafeteria space.
-The current cafeteria Mabee Cafeteria was built in 1973, when JBU’s on-campus student body consisted of 435 students.
-Now, with over 940 students in campus housing, the cafeteria has become highly congested.
+The Mabee Cafeteria was built in 1973, when JBU’s on-campus student body consisted of 435 students.
+In 2012, with over 940 students in campus housing, the cafeteria was highly congested.
 In addition to the expanding student body, the cafeteria space is in high demand for hosting alumni and visitor events.

 Although the cafeteria underwent renovations in 2008, funds were not available to expand the area until 2012, when an anonymous lead gift of $4 million was given to the University.
-This anonymous gift was given to kick start funding for a new banquet facility and new Northslope Apartments, projects which are scheduled to be completed by Summer 2013.
+This anonymous gift was given to kick start funding for a new banquet facility and new Northslope Apartments, projects.

-“The Great Hall will be a wonderful facility for gatherings and fellowship for JBU students and our Northwest Arkansas community,” said Dr. Chip Pollard, president.
-“We have enormous gratitude for the anonymous lead gift to get this project started.”
+“The Great Hall is a wonderful facility for gatherings and fellowship for JBU students and our Northwest Arkansas community,” said Dr. Chip Pollard, president.
+“We have enormous gratitude for the anonymous lead gift that got this project started.”